apache/pekko-http/docs/src/main/paradox/common/http-model.md

 can be present but the entity is empty.
 This is modeled by allowing @scala[*HttpEntity.Default*]@java[*HttpEntityDefault*] and @scala[*HttpEntity.Chunked*]@java[*HttpEntityChunked*] to be used for HEAD responses with an empty data stream.

-Also, when a HEAD response has an @scala[*HttpEntity.CloseDelimited*]@java[*HttpEntityCloseDelimited*] entity the Akka HTTP implementation will *not* close the connection after the response has been sent.
+Also, when a HEAD response has an @scala[*HttpEntity.CloseDelimited*]@java[*HttpEntityCloseDelimited*] entity the Apache Pekko HTTP implementation will *not* close the connection after the response has been sent.
 This allows the sending of HEAD responses without *Content-Length* header across persistent HTTP connections.

 <a id="header-model"></a>
 ## Header Model

-Akka HTTP contains a rich model of the most common HTTP headers.
+Apache Pekko HTTP contains a rich model of the most common HTTP headers.
 Parsing and rendering is done automatically so that applications don't need to care for the actual syntax of headers.
 Headers not modelled explicitly are represented as a @apidoc[RawHeader], which is essentially a String/String name/value pair.